Monday, May 18, 2015

 Keep holding tightly to that finger and lighting the way.

-Though you are somewhere else, I need this small part of you that helps me each day.
+Although you're somewhere else, I need this small part of you that helps me each day.

 I’m listening to your voice telling me to write.

-Fingers to the keyboard daddy; don’t give up the fight.
+Fingers to the keyboard Daddy, don’t give up the fight.

 I feel your gentle tug pointing me where I should go.